Register a will

 Mitigate against intentional suppression

-Registering the existence of a Will online is simple.
-You can register your Will online now, or if your Will was written by a regulated professional they can register it for you.
+Registering the existence of a will online is simple.
+You can register yours or someone else’s will online now, or if your will was written by a regulated professional they can register it for you.

 -